 ◦ Associate rich business context with the servers.

-◦ Define policies based on users and user groups that needs access.
+◦ Define policies based on users and user groups that need access.

-● Integrate with vCenter, Kubernetes, Openshift and other CMDB systems to automatically bring in the workload context.
+● Integrate with VMware vCenter, Kubernetes, OpenShift, Infoblox, DNS servers, and other CMDB systems to automatically bring in the workload context.

 One-click policy enforcement across a multicloud data center

 ● Enforce the security framework using application segmentation and reduce the surface vulnerable to attack.

 ● Enforce policies with a single click.
 Use the mechanism in Linux and Microsoft Windows environments to enforce security policy.